osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

     There was one step in this process that we have not made a rule for yet - the subsampling.
 Remember that this step was done with ``seqtk``.
 Explain the input and output files that you would expect for this rule, and write down the code that you would use to implement this rule.
 For this rule, instead of sampling a *fraction*, you can simply sample 700,000 reads from each paired end file.

-Adding more rules while deleting old rules
+Adding more rules while deleting old rules - simplifying
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Clearly, our workflow is becoming complicated.
 There are several input rules for ``rule all``, and there are a rapdly expandng number of other rules.
 However, we can now begin to simplify our rules *to a small extent*.

 Remember that after quality control we performed an assembly.
 Let's now try to do that.
-Here we will perform only a single assembly, the hybrid ``Unicycler`` assembly.
+First we will write a rule for only a single assembly, the hybrid ``Unicycler`` assembly.
 If you remember, this required two different read sets: the short-read *paired end* Illumina reads, and the long-read Oxford Nanopore.
 When we performed the assembly, we used the trimmed, quality controlled reads.

 Let us try to write an assembly rule now.
 There are three input files: two Illumina files (trimmed) and one Oxford Nanopore file (high quality reads).
-However, we now alos have a complicating factor: we are only performing an assembly for the *ancestral* strain.
+However, there is now a complicating factor: we are only performing an assembly for the *ancestral* strain.
 So in this case we will change our rules so that they look *only* for these files and no others.

 How might this work?
 Well, now we are trying to specify only *ancestral* strains.
 We can solve this problem in several ways.
 Perhaps the *simplest* is to make two ``Illumina`` directories - one with the ancestral reads, and one with the evolved reads.
-After all, we will generally be doing different things with these two sets of reads (as you will find out).
-This is where tdirectory organisation comes to play a critical role.
+After all, **we will generally be doing different things with these two sets of reads** (*assembly* with the ancestral reads and *variant calling* with the evolved reads).
+This is where directory organisation comes to play a *critical* role.
 To fix our problem, make a new "ancestor" and "evolved" ``Illumina`` directory, and store the proper files in each.
+Once thagt is done, we can make a new rule for the ``Unicycler`` assembly.

 .. code:: bash